Schedule AnAppointment

 Unfortunately, with severe-to-profound hearing loss, a traditional hearing aid cannot provide any meaningful signal to the deafened ear.
 Think about turning the volume up on a broken speaker, Dr. O’Connell said.
 While the hearing aid can increase the volume of any sound, it can’t change the quality of the sound.
 Therefore, clarity remains compromised.

 If you have SSD and want to discuss cochlear implant options, schedule an appointment at CEENTA.
-Our doctors will help you get the hearing you deserve from both ears.
+Our doctors, including Dr. Brendan O'Connell and Dr. Daniel Morrison at our SouthPark location, will help you get the hearing you deserve from both ears.

 This blog is for informational purposes only.
 For specific medical questions, please consult your doctor.
-You can now schedule an appointment online with Dr. O’Connell or any of our more than 40 ENT doctors in North and South Carolina.
-You can also schedule through myCEENTAchart or by calling 704-295-3000.
+To schedule with Dr. O'Connell or Dr. Morrison regarding cochlear implants, please call 704-295-3000.